sealvault/sealvault/website/src/dev-docs/design/attack-tree.md

 #### Security Misconfiguration

-A bug in the app's source code may be exploited by malware on the user's device to steal secret keys (eg. by exploiting incorrect keychain item permissions).
+A bug in the app's source code may be exploited by malware on the user's device to steal secret keys (e.g. by exploiting incorrect keychain item permissions).
 We defend against security misconfigurations by requiring code reviews for all changes.
 Open source code serves as an additional defense-in-depth measure against security misconfigurations.